atmikshetty/pricing-card-frontend-mentor-challenge/README.md

 # pricing-card-frontend-mentor-challenge
-Creating a price card using HTML and CSS.
+Implementing a price card using HTML and CSS.